nazavode/zirkon/docs/source/introduction.rst

  |pickle   |text    |pickle serialization                                             |
  +---------+--------+-----------------------------------------------------------------+

-For a description of the serialization format, see :ref:`serialization formats`.
+For a description of the serialization protocol, see `serialization protocols <serialization-protocols.html>`_.

 Some examples: